 I'd best describe my style as an homage to old school metal as I love to make use of analog style plugins to create saturated soundscapes that would feel at home in 80s and 90s metal.

-I also offer track editing, time alignment, vocal comping, etc. I have experience as a creator with dark ambient noise, and I'm also open to trying out other genres besides metal and rock.
+I also offer track editing, time alignment, vocal comping, etc. I have experience as a creator with dark ambient noise, and I'm also open to working in other genres besides metal and rock.

 I am now offering services as a recording engineer and we can book sessions at a South Edmonton studio - just contact me for more details.

-11 Reviews - 1 Repeat ClientEndorse Davis Hay - HayWire Studio
+18 Reviews - 2 Repeat ClientsEndorse Davis Hay - HayWire Studio

 once again: davis pressed the right buttons.